 Reusing shipping containers is a wonderful and simple backyard idea.
-They’re cheap, easy to purchase, extremely customisable, and environmentally friendly!
+They’re cheap, easy to purchase, extremely customizable, and environmentally friendly!

 You can set up a small backyard seating area inside the container, make a hideout with glass walls to enjoy your garden in your own environment, turn one into an outdoor bar, or make one into a shed.

 Shipping containers can be used for so many purposes, and they’re often cheaper and require less work than building patios.
 You may not even need a permit.

 Photo Credit: Patrick Tomasso via Unsplash under License

 Installing new lighting is a fantastic way to spruce up a small backyard on a budget.
 Ask any photographer, and they’ll tell you that the right light can completely transform any space.
 You can set up candles, fairy lights, lanterns, and spotlights to create the right mood in your backyard.

 A quick tip is to add gels or pieces of cellophane to lights and change their colors.
 This can really help your yard stand out, especially in winter when there’s more darkness than light.